Powerlearnproject/se-assignment-6-introduction-to-python-Walter-Ngigi/README.md

    - 3.INTEGER ('int'): This are whole numbers.
 This can be positive or negative.
    -4.
 FLOATING POINT (float): This are numbers with decimal points.
    -5.OLEANS ('bool'): Booleans represent truth values, they can either be true or false.
    -6.
 LIST:('list'): This represents an ordred changable collection of items.
-It is denoted by square brackets [], a 'list' can be changed, we can add remove or modify the contents of
-     this data type.
+It is denoted by square brackets [], a 'list' can be changed, we can add remove or modify the contents of this data type.
-   7.TUPLE ('tuple'): Just like lists, tuples contain a collection of items, but unlike lists, this cannot be changed or modified after implementation. they are denoted by the
+      7.TUPLE ('tuple'): Just like lists, tuples contain a collection of items, but unlike lists, this cannot be changed or modified after implementation. they are denoted by the parenthesis().
-     parenthesis().
    8. SET ('set'):  A set is a collection which is unordered, unchangeable*, and unindexed. * Note: Set items are unchangeable, but you can remove items and add new items.
-Sets are denoted by curly brackets {} or by using the 'set()' function when creating an empty seTt.
+Sets are denoted by curly brackets {} or by using the 'set()' function when creating an empty set.
-   9.DICTIONARY ('dict'):Unordered, mutable collection of key-value pairs.Example: {'name': 'Alice', 'age': 25}
+   9. DICTIONARY ('dict'):Unordered, mutable collection of key-value pairs.Example: {'name': 'Alice', 'age': 25}

+                  SCRIPT SHOWING DIFFERENT VARIABLES
+      # String: to store the name of the expense
+expense_name = "Groceries"

+# Float: to store the amount spent
+expense_amount = 123.45

+# String: to store the date of the expense
+expense_date = "2023-06-28"

+# Boolean: to indicate whether the expense is recurring
+is_recurring = True

+# List: to store multiple expense categories
+expense_categories = ["Groceries", "Utilities", "Rent", "Entertainment"]

+# Dictionary: to store expenses with their respective amounts
+expenses = {
+    "Groceries": 123.45,
+    "Utilities": 75.00,
+    "Rent": 950.00,
+    "Entertainment": 50.00
+}

+# Print out the expense details
+print("Expense Tracker")
+print("=================")
+print(f"Expense Name: {expense_name}")
+print(f"Expense Amount: ${expense_amount}")
+print(f"Expense Date: {expense_date}")
+print(f"Is Recurring: {is_recurring}")
+print(f"Expense Categories: {expense_categories}")
+print(f"Expenses: {expenses}")

+# Example of accessing and modifying dictionary elements
+new_expense = "Transportation"
+new_expense_amount = 40.00
+expenses[new_expense] = new_expense_amount

+print("\nUpdated Expenses:")
+for category, amount in expenses.items():
+    print(f"{category}: ${amount}")

 5. Control Structures:
    - Explain the use of conditional statements and loops in Python.
-Provide examples of an `if-else` statement and a `for` loop.
+Provide examples of an `if-else` statement and a `for` loop
+   - Conditional statements allow you to execute different blocks of code based on certain conditions.
+Eg.
+   -
+                                           age = 20
+                                        if age >= 18:
+                                       print("Access granted.")
+                                            else:
+                                       print("Access denied.
+You must be at least 18 years old.")
+   - Loops are used to execute a block of code repeatedly as long as a certain condition is met.
+The primary loops in Python are for and while loops.
+   -                                        count = 0
+                                           while count < 5:
+                                           print("Count:", count)
+                                           count += 1

 6. Functions in Python:
    - What are functions in Python, and why are they useful?
 Write a Python function that takes two arguments and returns their sum.
 Include an example of how to call this function.
+   - In Python, functions are blocks of reusable code that perform a specific task.
+They allow you to break down your program into smaller, manageable pieces, making your code more organized, readable, and easier to maintain.
+Functions also promote code reusability by enabling you to call the same functionality multiple times without rewriting it, which enhances efficiency and reduces redundancy in your programs.
+   -
+   -                               def sum_strings(str1, str2):
+                                        return str1 + str2
+                                  str1 = "PLP is a great institution" str2 = " the learning experience is very interactive"
+                                  result = sum_strings (str1, str2)
+                                  print(result)

 7. Lists and Dictionaries:
    - Describe the differences between lists and dictionaries in Python.
 Write a script that creates a list of numbers and a dictionary with some key-value pairs, then demonstrates basic operations on both.